omarreis/vsop2013/planetfun/README.md

 By setting dummyCelestialSphere.RotationAngle.x to 336.5667 ( i.e. -23d26'  obliquity )
 and parenting the individual stars to dummyCelestialSphere (the celestial sphere) we gain automatic translation between equatorial and ecliptic systems.
 This is how 3d object parenting works.

-sphereEarth is also rotated in the same fashion, so both Earth and celestial sphere share the same Equator plane.
+Objects with Equatorial coordinates should be parented to dummyCelestialSphere.
+Objects with Ecliptical coordinates can be parented to root ( SolarSystemViewport3D )

 sphereSkyBackground (sky image) is also parented to dummyCelestialSphere. sphereSkyBackground.RotationAnle.y was set 359.6 to make the texture "fit" the actual star spheres ( probably because the image was generated for J2000 and there was precession since )

+sphereEarth is rotated in the same fashion, so both Earth and celestial sphere share the same Equator plane.

 # Warning: not realistic